-All ocean beaches continued to be graded as Very Good or Good in 2019-2020.
+All 13 ocean beaches continued to be graded as Very Good or Good in 2020-2021.

-Stanwell Park Beach, Coledale Beach, Austinmer Beach, Woonona Beach, Wollongong City Beach, Coniston Beach and Fishermans Beach were graded as Very Good.
+Stanwell Park Beach, Austinmer Beach, Woonona Beach, Wollongong City Beach, Coniston Beach and Fishermans Beach were graded as Very Good.
 Water quality at these beaches has been of a very high standard for many years and is suitable for swimming almost all of the time.

-Six beaches were graded as Good: Thirroul Beach, Bulli Beach, Bellambi Beach, Corrimal Beach, North Wollongong Beach and Port Kembla Beach.
+Seven beaches were graded as Good: Coledale Beach, Thirroul Beach, Bulli Beach, Bellambi Beach, Corrimal Beach, North Wollongong Beach and Port Kembla Beach.
+Coledale Beach was downgraded to Good from Very Good in 2019-2020, due to a slight decline in microbial water quality.
 Water quality at these sites was frequently suitable for swimming during dry weather conditions.
 Elevated enterococci levels were occasionally recorded following rainfall, and generally increased with increasing rainfall.
-Many of these sites have several, or more significant, potential sources of pollution such as stormwater drains or discharges from creeks or lagoons.
+Many of these sites have several, or more significant, potential sources of pollution such as stormwater or upstream sources discharged from creeks or lagoons.
 Discharges from storm sewage treatment plants (SSTPs) at Bellambi and Port Kembla may also affect the water quality at nearby beaches Bellambi, Corrimal and Port Kembla following heavy rainfall.